Moving out for the first time?

-All kidding aside, if you are financially secure, and mature enough to shoulder the responsibilities that renting brings.
-Then you are ready to venture into the big wide world of … flatmates.
+All kidding aside, if you are financially secure, and mature enough to shoulder the responsibilities that renting brings, then you are ready to venture into the big wide world of … share housing.

 The first question to ask yourself is whether you want to live with friends or strangers?
 Because, let’s face it, unless you are a trust fund kid, you won’t be able to afford to live alone.

-Either option can be fraught – friendships can falter when you have to clean up their filthy cooking mess and stranger can be, well, strange.
+Either option can be fraught – friendships can falter when you have to clean up their filthy cooking mess and strangers can be, well, strange.

 Let’s look at the friend option.

 It’s important to understand that just because you are friends with someone, does not mean you can live harmoniously under the same roof.
 There are some friends that I am sure you love dearly, but that you would be reluctant to spend a weekend with, let alone a few months (or years).